Subscribe

 Hello , I'm Cory and I will do my best to answer your questions about this article.
 Please remember that this is an experimental feature, and that I'm still learning.

-What are the potential benefits of the AMAC technique in complex PCI procedures?
+What are the key components of the AMAC technique?

 What were the challenges associated with the right coronary CTO lesion in the case?